Skip to main content

 • Capability and capacity plan for iwi to contribute to the new system is enhanced.

 Funding for individual iwi organisations to wānanga within their own whānau and hapū will be available for up to $18,000 per annum through He Pūkenga Wai Fund.
-This is the first drop of funding that will be made directly to iwi, further support will be made as the reform progresses.
+Following feedback, the eligibility criteria for He Pūkenga Wai will be broadened for 2023/24 to allow a wider cross section of organisations to apply and get involved.

 Who will be eligible for funding